adrizein/json-template/README.md

 **What it means:**
  - The `first_name` and `last_name` fields of the JSON file must be strings
- - The `age` field of the JSON file must be a integer
+ - The `age` field of the JSON file must castable to an integer without loss of information
- - If the `animals` field is defined, then it must be a list of objects containing the fields `name`, `age`, and `specie`
+ - If the `animals` field is defined, then it must be a list of objects containing at least the fields `name`, `age`, and `specie`
  - The `location` field must be a list of **exactly** two elements: the first must be a string, the second an integer
  - The `scores` field must be a list of floats or integers that can be mixed
  - The `some_array` field must be a list containing either only float, or only integers